aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/change.md

 | Anything else | n/a | the version 1 value, looking something like "AAFrZXk=" |

 Note that the values presented to the Branch Key Selector were always, and still are, DynamoDB AttributeValues.
-The changes in encryption context values refer to the raw encryption context.
+The changes in encryption context values refer only to the raw encryption context.

 An additional item, "aws-crypto-legend", will also be included in the encryption context, providing the types of the attributes in the encryption context.